-Teachers often that “you just cannot make this stuff up.”
+Teachers often say that “you just cannot make this stuff up.”
 It usually has something to do with what a student does or something a parent says.
 A pandemic with school closures was not in the realm of possibility.
 Nevertheless, it happened.

 As the school year ends, many teachers are aching for those favorite end of the year activities.
 The kindergarten cookies and punch with children ready for first grade, the Spring concert, staff and student kickball game, awards ceremonies, talent shows, school-wide barbecue, last read aloud, and sixth-grade promotion, and the list goes on.